-Bandanas, shemaghs, keffiyeh, whatever you want to call a strong, light strip of cloth, has plenty of helpful uses when you’re trying to survive.
+Bandanas, shemaghs, keffiyeh, whatever you want to call a strong, light strip of cloth, have plenty of practical uses when trying to survive.
 Unlike many tools with a few specific uses, the flexibility of a bandana makes it very valuable in a wide variety of situations.

-Additionally, unlike other survival gear with a decidedly military look to it, a bandana can pass as perfectly normal almost anywhere.
-Let’s take a look at some of the common survival uses for a bandana so you can get the best possible utility out of it.
+Additionally, unlike other survival gear with a decidedly military look, a bandana can pass as perfectly normal almost anywhere.
+Let’s look at some common survival uses for a bandana so you can get the best possible utility out of it.

 Survival Uses For Bandana

 Head covering.
-The most common and obvious use for a bandana, using it as a head covering, also counts as a convenient way to carry it without taking up room in a pack or your hands.
-Plus, it protects your face from sunburns!
+The most common and obvious use for a bandana using it as a head covering, which is a convenient way to carry it without taking up room in a pack or your hands.
+Plus, it protects your face from sunburn!

 Handkerchief.
-Although you might tend to think of “handkerchiefs” as being for fancy dinners or the like, in reality, a bandana can also be helpful when you need to get some gunk off of your hands or to blot away sweat from your forehead.
-Just remember that it could get pretty grubby quickly if you frequently use it for cleanup, so have spares available.
+Although you might think of “handkerchiefs” as being for fancy dinners or the like, in reality, a bandana can also be helpful when you need to get some gunk off your hands or blot away sweat from your forehead.
+Remember that it could get pretty grubby quickly if you frequently use it for cleanup, so have spares available.

 Makeshift Pouch.
 Whether you’re trying to carry some berries or hide some small value, a bandana can be quickly folded into a pouch that can carry quite a bit if you have high-quality fabric.

 Temporary “Disguise.”
-Granted, you aren’t really going to fool anyone by covering your face with a bandana, but it could help keep far off bystanders from getting good detail on your features.
-Better that some local gang boss hears that one of their underlings died to “some dude in a bandana” he tried to rob as opposed to getting a perfect description.
+Granted, you aren’t going to fool anyone by covering your face with a bandana, but it could help keep far-off bystanders from getting good detail on your features.
+Better than some local gang boss hearing that one of their underlings died to “some dude in a bandana” he tried to rob instead of getting a perfect description.